 - loss of appetite

 - feeling unwell

 HPV is a term used to refer to a group of viruses that comprises more than 150 strains.
-While most of these strains are quite harmless, 30 are considered potentially harmful and are classified as being either low-risk or high-risk strains.
-HPV is one of the most common sexually transmitted diseases today, with an estimated 80 to 90 percent of the female population being infected.
-According to the National Institute of Allergy and Infectious Diseases, there are approximately six million reported cases of HPV transmitted through sex every year, and currently there are at least 20 million people infected with HPV in the United States.
+While most of these strains are quite harmless, 40 are considered potentially harmful.
+These are classified as being either low-risk or high-risk strains.
+HPV is one of the most common sexually transmitted diseases today.
+Most men and women will eventually acquire one strain of the virus during his or her lifetime.
+According to the CDC, there are approximately 14 million new cases of HPV every year.
+Currently there are at least 79 million people infected with HPV in the United States.